 The Nikon D5 isn’t a casual snapper, as you probably guessed if you’ve sneaked a look at the prices below.

 No, we’re talking about a premium, professional-grade piece of kit here – but that doesn’t mean you should get ripped off.
 Take a look at our comparison chart below for the most up-to-date prices on the Nikon D5 camera.
-With Nikon having now announced that the Nikon D6 is on its way (and which will go on sale in first half of 2020), we can expect the price of the D5 to get get more competitive.
+With its successor the Nikon D6 now having gone on sale, we can expect the price of the D5 to get get more competitive.

 The Nikon D5 is a fast and responsive camera that’s more than capable of shooting in low-light conditions.
 Thanks to its 12fps continuous shooting rate and accurate 153-point AF system, it’ll freeze precise moments in time with ease.